yume-chan/ya-webadb/CONTRIBUTING.md

 ## FAQ

-### 1. WebUSB and File downloading doesn't use in develope/self-host environment?
+### 1. WebUSB and File downloading doesn't work in development/self-host environment?

 WebUSB and Service Worker (which is used for file downloading) requires Secure Context (HTTPS or localhost).